Extend Marketing Foundation: Create a Custom Advertise or Criteria

 IConfigurable is the interface which lets Ucommerce create your target and subsequently reconfigure it when a user wants to edit it.

 For our target, we need a specialized version of IConfigurable called ITargetUi.
-This is due to the fact that the target might be used as both an advertise target, an act target, or both.
+This is due to the fact that the target might be used as both an advertise target, a criteria target, or both.